gfa/salt-for-openstack/REAME.rst

 ========================

-this very simple states can configure OpenStack using salt, they can configure keystone, glance, nova and neutron. tested on ubuntu and debian, icehouse, juno and kilo releases.
+This very simple states can configure OpenStack using salt, they can configure keystone, glance, nova and neutron. tested on ubuntu and debian, icehouse, juno and kilo releases.

-i may add another states later, as i use this repo to drive my testing, i rebase my production from this repo.
+I may add another states later, as i use this repo to drive my testing, i rebase my production from this repo.

 Directories
 -----